-Many of us have encountered situations where PDF files needed to be edited, for different reasons.
+Many of us have encountered situations where PDF files need to be edited for one reason or another.
 This is a very tricky process and one may easily destroy a document in the process of editing PDF files.
 PDF files are an accurate representation of a document.
 They are meant for output or on-screen viewing.
 They are not intended to be intermediate files that can be edited.

 he main question is “How do I edit PDF files?”
 There are two ways of achieving this goal:

-PDF editing is not a very difficult process.
-It can be done by almost anyone, and one does not need specific skills to achieve this goal.
-You simply open the PDF in Acrobat and edit it.
-Editing PDf in Acrobat will only work if you have the original authoring password, or if the PDF file is not password protected.
-While this is mostly easy, some problems might appear.
-The main problem is the font used.
+For instance, one of the main problems users experience with a PDF is the font being used in the file.
 If the PDF file uses a font you do not have, you cannot edit it.
-There are thousands of fonts available on the internet today, so which one does the PDF file use?
-Hard question.
+There are thousands of fonts available on the internet today.
+So which one does your PDF file use?
+Tough question.
 The answer is “Only the original author knows”.
+While most PDF files use standard fonts, like Arial or Times New Roman, the occasional PDF may have one you cannot identify.
 Getting all the fonts and trying them out is not an option.
 It can take days to find the right one, and you will probably give up long before you find anything.
-However, most PDF files use standard fonts, like Arial or Times New Roman.
+In such cases, it becomes easier to convert your PDF file.

 A quick search of the Internet will turn up dozens of PDF to Word converter programs.
 Some are free, some are not.
-Be sure to use premium software; it will get you top quality for its price.
-One of the best and easy to use tools is Able2Doc 7 PDF to Word Converter, from Investintech.Com.
-It edits PDF files and converts them to Word files in no time, error free!
+Regardless, be sure to use premium software; it will give you top quality conversions for its price.
+One of the best and easy to use tools is Able2Extract 11 PDF Converter, from Investintech.com.

-“Get quick, accurate, transfer of native PDFs into formatted MS Excel spreadsheets and editable MS Word for editing, analysis and other reversioning.
-Conversion from PDF to PowerPoint (PPT), HTML, Text and more is included” – www.investintech.com
+Get quick, accurate, transfer of native PDFs into formatted MS Excel spreadsheets and editable MS Word for editing, analysis and other reversioning.
+Conversion from PDF to PowerPoint (PPT), HTML, Text and more is included